Monte-Christo/dockerdevenv/ReadMe.md

       target: /var/run/docker.sock
 ```

-3. Commit and Sync
+1. Commit and Push to repo `dockerdevenvdemo`

 ## Create Dev Env in Docker based on GitHub repo

+Create a new dev env based on repo.

-Enter repo URL to build image
+Enter repo URL <https://github.com/Monte-Christo/dockerdevenvdemo.git> to build image and run dev env container.

-Run image in VS Code
+Connect to image with VS Code.

 ```CLI
 dotnet run
 ```

-Install C# and Docker extensions
+Install C# and Docker extensions manually.

 To work with the repo